-Caution: Since bleach can be harmful to your skin, it is better that you do anything with gloves and mask.
+Caution: Since bleach can be harmful to your skin, it is better that you do anything with gloves and a mask.

 Metric calculations such as liters can also be calculated.
 You just need to convert the metric figures to gallons or ounces prior to starting.
 Common metric volume measurements and their English equivalents are listed below:

-Let’s take an example that you want to make a X oz spray bottle with the 1:4 dilution ratio (1 part of chemical and 4 parts of water).
+Let’s take an example you want to make a X oz spray bottle with the 1:4 dilution ratio (1 part of chemical and 4 parts of water).
 X is the maximum amount of liquid that the bottle can contain.
 Now, you must make clear how much water and chemical should be used in this case.
 Follow the steps below:

-Step 1: Finding how many parts we will have when mixing the solution.
+Step 1: Find how many parts we will have when mixing the solution.
 Let’s move on with the above example with the measurement unit is ounce, a dilution ratio is 1:4 so we would need 1 part (water) +4 parts (bleach)= 5 parts in total.

 Step 2: As you divide X oz into 5 parts, each part will be X/5 oz.